Profile

 Kevin O'Gorman

 The human ability to adapt, and the degree to which we avoid it, has always fascinated me.
 How can we be so well-equipped to change and so ill-equipped to set that change in motion?
 Over time, I saw that we both inherit and create stories.
 In most cases, these are stories we live within, some inherited by our culture, some forged through experiences.
-At some point, we have forgotten that these are stories and have acted as if they are reality'.
+At some point, we have forgotten that these are stories and have acted as if they are reality.
 We forget that we have a choice, to reconsider and rewrite both the stories we inherited and the ones we made up.
 As the author, we own these stories and our relationship to them.

 Change requires changing our relationship with these stories.
 At Neuragility, we provide processes so people and organizations re-own their capacities to generate new narratives -- new personal and social realities.
 This is not always easy.
 Often, when the complexity of our circumstances overwhelms the stories we have been living within.
 Our identity and beliefs -- what we have come to think of as ourselves -- feel threatened.
-As we reclaim our agency, we take apart and recombine whom we think we are and our assumptions about how the world works.
+As we reclaim our agency, we take apart and recombine who we think we are and our assumptions about how the world works.
 Creating these new relationships takes detachment, discipline, reflection, humility, curiosity, playfulness, and courage.

 Fortunately, when we live beyond our stories we discover a kaleidoscope of capacities, notions, and strategies that can be recombined in infinite ways.
 Freed to play dynamically, we adapt as a matter of course to constant, disruptive, and dynamic change.
 We are past using old patterns built for less complex situations or demanding the world conform to our historical comforts.